 Is thought leadership important for B2B operations?

-Thought leadership is even more important for B2Bs because these customers are often part of larger companies with purchasing decisions that may require more time and more people that need to weigh-in.
+Thought leadership is incredibly important for B2Bs.
+This is becasue these customers are often part of larger companies with purchasing decisions that may require more time and more people that need to weigh-in.

 How to begin creating thought leadership content?